-This Snapshot is a concise collection of key findings from your institution's NSSE 2019 administration.
+This Snapshot is a concise collection of key findings from your institution's NSSE 2022 administration.
 We hope this information stimulates discussions about the undergraduate experience.
 Additional details about these and other results appear in the reports referenced throughout.

-Engagement Indicators Sets of items are grouped into ten Your students compared with NH/MA/VT Public Engagement Indicators, organized Theme Engagement Indicator First-year Senior under four broad themes.
-At right are summary results for your Higher-Order Learning institution.
-For details, see your Engagement Indicators report.
-Academic Challenge Reflective & Integrative Learning Learning Strategies Key: Quantitative Reasoning Your students' average was significantly higher $(p < .05)$ with an effect size at least .3 in magnitude.
-Learning Collaborative Learning Your students' average was significantly higher $(p < .05)$ with an effect size less than .3 in magnitude. with Peers Discussions with Diverse Others ∇ No significant difference.
-Experiences Student-Faculty Interaction Your students' average was significantly lower $(p < .05)$ with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices Your students' average was significantly lower $(p < .05)$ with an effect size at least Campus Environment Quality of Interactions .3 in magnitude.
-Supportive Environment
+Engagement Indicators Your students compared with NH/MA Publics Sets of items are grouped into ten Theme Engagement Indicator First-year Senior Engagement Indicators, organized under four broad themes.
+At right Higher-Order Learning are summary results for your institution.
+For details, see your Reflective & Integrative Learning Academic Engagement Indicators report.
+Challenge Learning Strategies Key: Quantitative Reasoning Your students' average was significantly higher (p < .05) with an effect size at least Collaborative Learning .3 in magnitude.
+Learning with Peers Your students' average was significantly Discussions with Diverse Others higher (p < .05) with an effect size less than .3 in magnitude.
+No significant difference.
+Student-Faculty Interaction Experiences with Faculty Your students' average was significantly Effective Teaching Practices lower (p < .05) with an effect size less than .3 in magnitude.
+Quality of Interactions Your students' average was significantly Campus lower (p < .05) with an effect size at least Environment .3 in magnitude.
+Supportive Environment High-Impact Practices

-High-Impact Practices

-Due to their positive associations with student learning and retention, special undergraduate opportunities are designated "high-impact."
+Due to their positive associations with student learning and retention, certain undergraduate opportunities are designated "high-impact."
 For more details and statistical comparisons, see your High-Impact Practices report.

-First-year

-Service-Learning, Learning Community, and Research w/Faculty

-Senior

-Service-Learning, Learning Community, Research w/Faculty, Internship, Study Abroad, and Culminating Senior Experience
+First-year Service-Learning, Learning Community, and Research w/Faculty Senior Service-Learning, Learning Community, Research w/Faculty, Internship, Study Abroad, and Culminating Senior Experience

+University of New Hampshire at Manchester

 Academic Challenge: Additional Results

 The Academic Challenge theme contains four Engagement Indicators as well as several important individual items.
 The results presented here provide an overview of these individual items.
 For more information about the Academic Challenge theme, see your Engagement Indicators report.
 To further explore individual item results, see your Frequencies and Statistical Comparisons, the Major Field Report, the Online Institutional Report, or the Report Builder.